 A Fortran function can essentially only return one value.
 Often we want to return two or more values (or sometimes none!).
 For this purpose we use the subroutine construct.
+The syntax is as follows:

 '''

 subroutine name (list-of-arguments)

 declarations

 statements

 return

 end

 '''